Weight Loss Surgery Revision – A Second Chance

 - Removal of the device eliminates the chance of a slipped band and mechanical failure

 While the gastric sleeve surgery presents a number of advantages over the LAP-BAND® system, bariatric revision surgery is still a serious procedure, with its own set of risks and complications to consider.
 Additionally, as with any weight loss procedure, no guarantee can be for weight loss success.
-However, Dr. Kim stresses that a positive outlook supported by extensive experience can lead to meaningful weight loss and a second chance at living the life his patients desire.
+However, the DFW Bariatric Institute stresses that a positive outlook supported by extensive experience can lead to meaningful weight loss and a second chance at living the life our patients desire.
 Ultimately, that’s what weight loss revision surgery is all about.

-With thousands of gastric sleeve surgeries performed, and a complication rate of less than 1%, patients have come from across the U. S. for a consultation with Dr. Kim, whether they are considering their first weight loss surgery, or bariatric revision surgery.
-If you are unsatisfied with your weight loss following the LAP-BAND® procedure, or another weight loss surgery, and you are willing to commit to the pursuit of a healthier lifestyle, you owe it yourself to contact the Kim Bariatric Insitute to review the available options in a one-on-one consultation with Dr. Kim.
-Learn More by contacting our practice.
+With thousands of gastric sleeve surgeries performed, and a complication rate of less than 1%, patients have come from across the U. S. for a consultation at the DFW Bariatric Institute, whether they are considering their first weight loss surgery, or bariatric revision surgery.
+If you are unsatisfied with your weight loss following the LAP-BAND® procedure, or another weight loss surgery, and you are willing to commit to the pursuit of a healthier lifestyle, you owe it yourself to contact the DFW Bariatric Insitute to review the available options in a one-on-one consultation with one of our experienced surgeons.